Our investment philosophy is built upon an evidence-based approach to investing and rooted in Modern Portfolio Theory.

 “Individuals who cannot master their emotions are ill-suited to profit from the investment process.” – Benjamin Graham

-The three T’s required for effective investment management are Time, Temperament and Talent.
-Whether it is a function of busy lives, other interests, or an inability to remove emotions from the decision-making process, most people struggle to maintain all three.
+The three T’s required for effective investment management are Time, Temperament, and Talent.
+Whether it's a function of busy lives, other interests, or an inability to remove emotions from the decision-making process, most people struggle to maintain all three.
 Arguably the most important (and most expensive) of the three is temperament – having the ability to control your behavior and emotions.
 Numerous studies have proven that over time, investments work better than investors.

 “I would rather lose half of my shareholders than half of my shareholders’ money.” – Jean Marie Eveillard

 We are more concerned with proper levels of portfolio risk management than obtaining the highest possible return in any given year.
 Contrary to what most people believe, long-term investment success actually requires that you are comfortable underperforming certain areas of the market in a given year in order to maintain the balance and discipline that yields long-term results.

 “The stock market has a very efficient way of transferring wealth from the impatient to the patient.” – Warren Buffett